 In some cases using multiple threads can actually slow down a job, or more commonly, can give negligible speed-up.
 It's worth testing your job using a single thread vs. multiple threads to see what the speed-up is.

-You can restrict your job to a single thread by setting the OMP_NUM_THREADS environment variable before starting your job.
+For any software using OpenBLAS, MKL, or Apple's Accelerate framework, you can restrict your job to a single thread by setting the appropriate environment variable before starting your job.
 To restrict to a single thread, do the following at the command line (in bash):

 export OMP_NUM_THREADS=1 # OpenBLAS export MKL_NUM_THREADS=1 # MKL export VECLIB_MAXIMUM_THREADS=1 # Apple Accelerate for older Intel-based Macs; not relevant for M1/M2 Macs

 Or you could set that to some other number.

 Note that newer Macs (Apple Silicon-based M1 and M2 Macs) use the Accelerate (vecLib) BLAS, but apparently they use the Mac's AMX co-processor.
 This gives fast computation, but the calculations are not using the regular CPU cores, so one doesn't use `VECLIB_MAXIMUM_THREADS`.

 In R, you can also use the `RhpcBLASctl` package, which provides `blas_get_num_threads()` and `blas_set_num_threads()`.

 In Julia, you can also use `LinearAlgebra.BLAS.get_num_threads()` and `LinearAlgebra.BLAS.set_num_threads()`

 Checking use of a fast BLAS